iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/addToCollection.md

 ### txHash

-`txHash`
+`string`

-The transaction hash of the function action.
+The transaction hash corresponding to the execution of the function.

 ## Error